 Euro - Travel Money Saving Tips

-When arriving at any new destination for first time visitors it can't hurt to stop by the Tourist Point to get any free maps, discounts, and cost free events.
-Most decent hotels have free WiFi so try using this to avoid any surprise Roaming fees on your phone when you get back home.
-ATM and credit card use varies greatly between countries so purchasing a prepaid Travel Card before leaving for your travels can save time and hassle.
+No destination holds as much variety and cultural difference as Europe.
+From the sunny south to the snowy north there is no shortage of places to see here.
+When arriving at any new destination for first time visitors it cant hurt to stop by the Tourist Point to get any free maps, discounts, and cost free events.
+Most decent hotels have free WiFi so try using this to avoid any suprise Roaming fees on your phone when you get back home.
+ATM and credit card use varies greatly between countries so purchasing a Pre-paid Travel Card before leaving for your travels can save time and hassle.

 If you would like to travel by train and can book a fare way in advance you can save money by getting a pass for Europe's extensive train system that goes pretty much everywhere.
 You can check prices at sites like RailEurope.
 To save a lot of travel time and money you can book a sleeper cabin on an overnight train.
 While travelling across Europe by bus used to be uncomfortable there are now low cost luxury buses available.
 And now to save even more time at your locations instead of travelling to them, costs for flights have greatly reduced in recent years making it a very affordable and very fast way to get around.
 Depends on your preference.